 - Get outside.
 There are lots of other people in your neighborhood who work from home and if you get out in the middle of the day you’ll see them everywhere: stay-at-home moms and dads playing with their kids at the park, freelancers running the trails, and people with online jobs who just need a little fresh air.
 If you can get in a twenty-minute walk or run, you’ll come back to your desk feeling a lot better.
 This counts as part of your two-hour break, by the way.

-This blog first appeared as a column in the June 28, 2017, Woodmen Edition of the Gazette Community News.
+This blog first appeared as a column in the June 28, 2017, Woodmen Edition.